Davis v. Washington: Background

-Davis was arrested after Michelle McCottry called 911 and told the operator that he had beaten her with his fists and then left.
+Davis was arrested after Michelle McCottry called 911 and told the operator that Davis had beaten her with his fists and then left.
 At trial, McCottry did not testify, but the 911 call was offered as evidence of the connection between Davis and McCottry's injuries.
 Davis objected, arguing that presenting the recording without giving him the opportunity to cross-examine McCottry violated his Sixth Amendment right to confront his accuser as interpreted by the U.S. Supreme Court in Crawford v.
 Washington.
 The Washington Supreme Court disagreed, finding that the call was not "testimonial" and was therefore different from the statements at issue in Crawford.

 Opinion

 The Court held that McCottry's statements were nontestimonial.
 Although McCottry identified her attacker to the 911 operator, she provided the information intending to help the police resolve an "ongoing emergency," not to testify to a past crime.
 Factors that were determinative in the Court's analysis were: